FermiParadox/movieRentAPI/README.md

 # SOLID principles
 I’d normally break all functions/methods into tiny pieces (Single Responsibility Principle), but didn’t do so due to lack of time.

-Likewise I could have used much more often dependency injection and dependency inversion, which would improve the code by reducing strong coupling and make it more testable.
+Likewise, I could have used much more often dependency injection and dependency inversion, which would improve the code by reducing strong coupling and make it more testable.

 # Testing
 Code coverage is about <strike>96%</strike>[correction:] 82%.
 Of course there’s much more that could be tested.
 Despite the seemingly large coverage, the number of implemented tests are a fraction of what was really needed.